ndd21/PHYS281/docs/demo-line-fitting.md

 $$

-This can be generalised to polynomials of any order and can also include weighting for each data point, i.e., in case where the noise on measurements is not the same for each measurement.
+This can be generalised to polynomials of any order and can also include weighting for each data point, i.e., in cases where the noise on measurements is not the same for each measurement.

 ## Fitting a line with NumPy